 You know just what this feels like, no?

 This is probably the most chewy dried fruit.
 Go for the most chewy you can find.
-The softer versions are not as satisfying and does not give the jaw the proper work out, i.e. not as effectively, regulating.
+The softer versions are not as satisfying and does not give the jaw the proper work out, i.e. not as effective as a regulator.

 It's a sweet tasting stick.
 Can last for days, if you keep trimming it.